Complementarity and Identification

-yields complementarity between the first two dimensions of the treatment but substitutability between the first two (individually and jointly) and the third.

-An inspection of the no--assumption bounds reveals that the amount one can learn about $E\left[\, y\left(t\right) \,\right]$ or $E\left[\, y\left(t\right) - y\left(t^{\p}\right) \,\right]$ from the data alone depends on $P\left(z=t\right)$ and, in the latter case, $P\left(z=t^{\p}\right)$.
-If $P\left(z=t\right)$ is small, the data are practically uninformative about $E\left[\, y\left(t\right) \,\right]$.\footnote{In the case where one or more of the dimensions of the treatment are continuous, the data are necessarily uninformative about almost all of the treatments.
+The amount one can learn about $E\left[\, y\left(t_{1}\right) \,\right]$ or $E\left[\, y\left(t_{1}\right) - y\left(t_{2}\right) \,\right]$ from the data alone depends on $P\left(z=t_{1}\right)$ and, in the latter case, $P\left(z=t_{2}\right)$.
+If $P\left(z=t_{1}\right)$ is small, the data are practically uninformative about $E\left[\, y\left(t_{1}\right) \,\right]$.\footnote{In the case where one or more of the dimensions of the treatment are continuous, the data are necessarily uninformative about almost all of the treatments.
 This motivates my restriction to discretely--valued treatments.} Thus, the researcher faces a trade--off where richer treatment spaces (which entail a larger number of treatments) allow for more interesting questions but generally lead to less precise answers.
 Adding ``nuisance'' dimensions to the treatment space that allow for the application of additional \ref{SPM} or \ref{SBM} assumptions will generally not aid in the identification of treatment effects of interest.

 In propositions \ref{spm bounds 0} and \ref{spm bounds 2}, I show how \ref{SPM} and \ref{SBM} can be used to compute bounds on the expectations of average treatment effects.
 In general, these bounds will improve upon the no--assumption bounds in the case of multidimensional treatments; with only a single treatment, \ref{SPM} and \ref{SBM} have no identifying power.
-The simplest nontrivial lattice treatment space is $T = \left\{\left(0,0\right), \left(1,0\right), \left(0,1\right), \left(1,1\right)\right\}$, which corresponds to a two--dimensional binary treatment.
+The simplest nontrivial lattice treatment space is $T = \left\{\left(0,0\right), \left(1,0\right), \left(0,1\right), \left(1,1\right)\right\}$, which corresponds to two binary treatments.
 The following result shows the implications of supermodularity for identification on this simple treatment space: \begin{proposition} Assume that $T = \left\{\left(0,0\right), \left(1,0\right), \left(0,1\right), \left(1,1\right)\right\}$.
 Assume that \ref{SPM} holds on $T$.
 Then, the bounds

 and